7 Powerful Ways to Relieve Muscle Knots in Neck for Instant Comfort

 3. Trigger Point Massage Therapy

-Trigger point massage therapy is a remarkably effective treatment for knotted neck muscles.
-This therapy is a hands-on technique that applies pressure and finger strokes to release the trigger points responsible for pain and dysfunction in the neck muscles.
-By working on the knots directly, trigger point massage therapy can quickly and effectively relieve neck pain.
+Trigger point massage therapy is a highly effective treatment for knotted neck muscles.
+This hands-on technique involves applying targeted pressure and finger strokes to release the trigger points causing pain and dysfunction in the neck muscles.
+By focusing directly on the knots, trigger point massage therapy can quickly alleviate neck pain and restore mobility.

 Stretching and strengthening muscles are the focuses of therapy, which you can perform at home or need the assistance of a physical therapist at a clinic.
 Your health coach will determine how long and often you should perform these exercises based on your condition and symptoms.